oblivioncth/CLIFp/README.md

 The title of each [release](https://stackedit.io/github.com/oblivioncth/CLIFp/releases) will indicate which version of Flashpoint it targets.

-Updates will always set to target the latest Flashpoint release, even if they were not created explicitly for compatibility reasons.
+Updates will always be set to target the latest Flashpoint release, even if they were not created explicitly for compatibility reasons.

 ## Usage
 ### Target Usage